Blog

 The migration impulse often stems from a correct diagnosis, as teams correctly identify that EKS operational burden is too high.
 However, they incorrectly conclude that ECS is the only way to reduce it.

-Qovery is a DevOps automation tool that provides a third option: achieving the simplicity of ECS without sacrificing the power and ecosystem of EKS.
+Qovery is a Kubernetes management platform that provides a third option: achieving the simplicity of ECS without sacrificing the power and ecosystem of EKS.

 1. You Don't Hate EKS, You Hate Managing EKS